thiblahute/meson-website/Running-Meson.md

     ninja install

-By default Meson installs to <tt>/usr/local</tt>.
-This can be changed by passing the command line argument <tt>--prefix /your/prefix</tt> to Meson during configure time.
-Meson also supports the <tt>DESTDIR</tt> variable used in e.g. building packages.
+By default Meson installs to `/usr/local`.
+This can be changed by passing the command line argument `--prefix /your/prefix` to Meson during configure time.
+Meson also supports the `DESTDIR` variable used in e.g. building packages.
 It is used like this:

     DESTDIR=/path/to/staging ninja install